HOME About Download Subscription FAQ User Guide User Page Promotion Contact 日本語

 Use Idle Animation

-You can combine your favorite animation with Face and Hand Tracking to control your avatar.
-The loaded animation is applied to all the bones except the following bones.
+In Upper Body Tracking mode, you can combine your favorite animation with Face and Hand Tracking to control your avatar.

 When your hand is visible: